Adams & Miller Ski/Snowboard Program

 To sign your child(ren) up for the Nashoba Miller or RAMS ski/snowboard programs, click on the red ”Register” button below.

-• To register more than one child, select the school and grade for each child during the registration process.
+To register more than one child, select the school and grade for each child during the registration process.

-• If you register a second or third child, there is no need to re-enter the parent and emergency contact information.
+If you register a second or third child, there is no need to re-enter the parent and emergency contact information.

-• The payment takes place only once for all registrants.
+The payment takes place only once for all registrants.

-*Please note: to participate in this 2024 season, a family/caregiver must have an active School Year 2023-2024 PTO membership.
+*Please note: to participate in this 2026 season, a family/caregiver must have an active School Year 2025-2026 PTO membership.
 It is easy to update; click the “PTO Membership” at the start of the registration process.

-Fees (2023-2024 season)
+Fees (2026 season)

-• Lift Pass & Bus: $405
+Lift Pass & Bus: $425

-• Includes Lift Pass, Bus, and Admin/Insurance Fees.
+Includes Lift Pass, Bus, and Admin/Insurance Fees.

 A LA CARTE OPTIONS - SKI LESSONS AND/OR RENTAL ITEMS:

-• Lessons (*SKI ONLY): $110 (Fee covers all five (5) weeks)
+Ski Lessons: $120 (Fee covers all five (5) weeks)

-• Skis & Boots or Snowboard & Boots Rental: $180 (Fee covers all five (5) weeks)
+Skis/Boots or Snowboard/Boots Rental: $180 (Fee covers all five (5) weeks)

-• Helmet Rental: $50 (Fee covers all five (5) weeks)
+Helmet Rental: $50 (Fee covers all five (5) weeks)

-FOR PURCHASE at Pre-Fit Night, RAMS Auditorium, Tuesday, December 5th, 2023:
+FOR PURCHASE at Pre-Fit Night:

-• Helmets ($70)
+Helmets ($70)

-• Goggles ($45)
+Goggles ($45)

-Equipment Rental & Required Pre-Fit Night (2023-2024 Season)
+Equipment Rental & Required Pre-Fit Night (2026 Season)

-*****If this night does not work for you, you must take your child(ren) to Nashoba Valley for a fitting.
+To reserve appropriately sized equipment, you and your child(ren) MUST attend the pre-fit night.
+If this night does not work for you, you must take your child(ren) to Nashoba Valley for a fitting.

 ADDITIONAL INFORMATION